gridgain/gridgain/modules/platforms/cpp/benchmarks/README.txt

  * GridGain must be built and packaged using Maven.
 You can use the following Maven command: mvn clean package -DskipTests
  * GridGain C++ must be built according to instructions for your platform.
 Refer to
    $IGNITE_HOME/platforms/cpp/DEVNOTES.txt for instructions.
- * For odbc-example additionally ODBC Driver Manager must be present and installed on your platform and GridGain ODBC driver must be built and installed according to instructions for your platform.
+ * For ODBC benchmarks additionally ODBC Driver Manager must be present and installed on your platform and GridGain ODBC driver must be built and installed according to instructions for your platform.
 Refer to
    $IGNITE_HOME/platforms/cpp/DEVNOTES.txt for build instructions and to $IGNITE_HOME/platforms/cpp/odbc/README.txt. for installation instructions.

-Running benchmarks on Linux
+Building and benchmarks on Linux manually
 ----------------------------------

 Prerequisites: